rogudator/rogudators_comic_panel_generator/README.md

 # rogudators_comic_panel_generator
 A plugin for krita to make comic panels.
-Early alpha prototype.
+Early alpha prototype.<br>
-In order to use this plugin you need to run Krita as an adminstrator.
+In order to use this plugin you need to run Krita as an adminstrator.<br>
+To install this plugin you needto put this files inside pykrita folder.